jdc-cunningham/reactjs-postgres-note-taking-app/PROGRESS.md

 I don't know maybe it's good to just start with a blank slate.
 I have so much random "middle of thought" things going.
 I'm just going to do it, I will finish the CRUD capability of this in a few minutes though.

+I want to get this done so I can continue on my robotics project.

+One thing I have to address also is the communication between the sidepanel and content panel.
+I will probably use props for this to bridge the two.
+Redux is something I have to learn at some point but last time I looked at it, it was this "big thing" that you gotta pick up.
+Which at the end of the day it's up to you, do it or don't.

+I'm seeing some inheritance action going on here, I could make the same UI with one method and just assign it a different role.
+Of course my lizard brain is like "nah b, get it done fast"

+I'm getting that coffee headache, third cup, fasting need more water

+AHHH it's hard, what is the point of anything.
+I keep thinking about that, I partially think "if it makes money it has meaning" but I also blow money/money just gets spent.
+The other day I get a random tax bill and I pay that, and it's like "alright, couple hundred dollars just gone" then I complain about 10 dollars or so I lost somewhere.
+It's whack.

+FIRE is the path... but I've got a ways to go.

+I realize I'm going backwards...
+I was at a point of using functional components and hooks such as useState/useEffect.
+I've been doing other stuff all this time(eg. new job getting better with git, custom framework, unit testing/graybox testing with jasmine/mocha/selenium) and on my own learning new stuf eg. node/postgres and the robotics stuff/3D Printing and generally just trying to not become homeless although I do make decent money just keep burning it(got a flat tire recently dropped some hondos to fix that).

 ##### 11/12/2019
 So it did completely slip my mind to make a way on the front end to insert notes.
 Also other features like loading last opened.